mco-gh/mco.dev/content/post/better-blog-intro.md

 In case others are interested in following suit, I'm writing this series of articles to explain the choices I've made in the following dimensions:

-- Content Strategy & Tooling
-  - authoring flow
-  - static vs. dynamic
-  - server vs. client side rendering
-- Source Code Management
-- Continuous Integration
+- Content Management & Continuous Integration
 - Web Serving
 - Comments & Feedback
 - Offline & Mobile Support